 Until a few years ago, parents with girls would prepare their dowry as it was a big deal back then.
 This meant that their daughter should have her clothes, underwear, kitchenware, home decorative items, and linen all ready for when she'd meet her husband.
 These items were either purchased by the single girl herself and her mother, or handmade.
 On the Thursday before a Sunday wedding, the dowry was taken to the couple's future home with carriages, horses, cars or even trucks!
 It was also customary for the bride to display her dowry at her parent's home so people could wish her upon her imminent wedding, before she moved the dowry to her new home.
 Today, dowry is no longer a necessity, except for very few cases in villages.

 Can I see the Bride?

 The groom to be is not allowed to see his bride the day before the wedding.
 It is considered bad luck if otherwise.
 If for not anything else, it increases suspense!

 The groom carries his bride on his hands and, together, they enter their home (or their hotel room) the first night after the wedding.
 That's a way to cast away the evil spirits lurking under the flooring to catch the bride!

 The Number of Koufeta

-The number of koufeta placed inside a bomboniere should always be an odd number.
+The number of koufeta placed inside a bomboniera should always be an odd number, which usually 5 or 7.
 That is because it's believed that an odd number cannot be divided by 2.
 It represents the wish the new couple will never be divided.
 That aside, the koufeta are part of the servings to the guests at the house the morning following the wedding.
 It's also a tradition that single women sleep with a couple of koufeta under their pillow for 3 days so they can dream of their husband to be!

 Let's Cross the Doorstep Together, Honey!